2008 United States Senate election in South Dakota: Campaign

 Already a well-regarded figure, following health problems, Johnson became more popular.
 "South Dakota is a very kind state," Steve Jarding, a Harvard political scientist who ran Johnson's campaign, said.
 "People were rooting for Tim—Democrats, Republicans, independents—they wanted him to be O.K."
 He was also seen a pragmatic moderate.
 He received endorsements from the Republican Mayor of Sioux Falls, Dave Munson, and the NRA Political Victory Fund.
-Johnson also received the endorsement of former Senator Larry Pressler, who Johnson beat in 1996.
+Johnson also received the endorsement of former Senator Larry Pressler, whom Johnson beat in 1996.

 Dykstra argued that Johnson voted 80% of the time with U.S. Senator Barack Obama and 90% with U.S. Senate Majority Leader Harry Reid.
-In response, Johnson pointed out his votes on the confirmation of U.S. Supreme Court justices John Roberts/Samuel Alito, against flag burning, in favor for the Iraq War, Patriot Act, a ban on partial birth abortion, etc.
+In response, Johnson pointed out his votes on the confirmation of U.S. Supreme Court justices John Roberts/Samuel Alito, against flag burning, in favor for the Iraq War, Patriot Act, and a ban on partial birth abortion.

-Dykstra tried to turn the race around by comparing Johnson to Larry Pressler in 1996, and that Dykstra would work better with the state's other senator.
+Dykstra tried to turn the race around by comparing Johnson to Larry Pressler in 1996, and said that Dykstra would work better with the state's other senator.
 Dykstra also focused on high gas prices, highlighting his experience in the energy industry, and a focus on alternate energy sources.
-But Johnson's popularity and sympathy proved to be the main factor, giving him a large amount of sympathy vote.
+Johnson's popularity and sympathy proved to be the main factor, giving him a large amount of sympathy vote.